Human Resource Services

 • You do not have to disclose the medical condition but you do need to provide the general reason for your leave and estimated duration of your absence.

-Step 2: HRS will notify you of your eligibility for FMLA leave entitlement within five business days after learning of your leave situation.
+Step 2: HRS will send you notification of your eligibility for FMLA leave entitlement within five business days after learning of your leave situation.

 • If you are not eligible for FMLA leave, you will be provided information about other leave options available to you.